manpaco/ipv6_canvas_painter/wrapper/README.md

 ### The trick

 The pointed image files must have in the same directory a file with the same name and the extension `.xy`.
 This special file contains the canvas coordinates to start painting.
+You can see the (images)[../images] directory in this repository for examples.

 Finaly the tool is called with the pointed image file and the `.xy` file as arguments.